Azure/azure-docs-sdk-java/docs-ref-services/preview/analytics-synapse-monitoring-readme.md

 ---
 title: Azure Synapse Monitoring client library for Java
-keywords: Azure, java, SDK, API, azure-analytics-synapse-monitoring, synapseanalytics ms.date: 04/07/2021 ms.topic: reference ms.devlang: java
+keywords: Azure, java, SDK, API, azure-analytics-synapse-monitoring, synapse-analytics ms.date: 05/16/2025 ms.topic: reference ms.devlang: java
-ms.service: synapseanalytics
+ms.service: synapse-analytics
 ---
-# Azure Synapse Monitoring client library for Java - version 1.0.0-beta.3
+# Azure Synapse Monitoring client library for Java - version 1.0.0-alpha.20250516.1

 Azure Synapse is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.
 It gives you the freedom to query data on your terms, using either serverless on-demand or provisioned resources—at scale.
 Azure Synapse brings these two worlds together with a unified experience to ingest, prepare, manage, and serve data for immediate BI and machine learning needs.